Flat $5.00 shipping // Free shipping on orders over $59

 Even though there is always a risk that the goat milk could get contaminated (pasteurized milk can also get contaminated by the way), for our family, that risk is minimal.
 In its raw form, raw goat milk provides our bodies with healthy bacteria, enzymes, and antibodies that are naturally present in the milk (and that are killed in the pasteurization process).
 And we have decided that for our family, the benefits outweigh the risks.

 In the state of Indiana where we live, it is illegal to sell raw milk for human consumption.
-In our Sweet Shop, we have pasteurized goat milk available for humans and raw goat milk available for pets only.
+In our Farm Store, we have pasteurized goat milk available for humans and raw goat milk available for pets only.

 The availability of raw milk is regulated by individual states.
 If you live in Indiana and would like to see raw goat milk available for human consumption, we encourage you to contact your State Representatives.
 We would like to see it legally available to consumers who make the choice that it is a good option for their family.